+- ✓ Event policy and planning

+✓ Event operations

+✓ Place activation planning

-- Event policy and planning - Place activation activity implementation
+- ✓ Place activation activity implementation

-\$0.6m \$2.6m -\$2m Income Expenditure Net result of se
+\$0.6m \$2.6m -\$2m Income Expenditure Net result of service

 Libraries and learning

 Responsibility - Manager Libraries and Learning

 Our libraries and learning service connect our community to information, knowledge, and ideas.
 We support lifelong learning and literacy through diverse programs, events and collections, including the promotion and care of our community's heritage.
 We provide access and support to technology to meet evolving digital literacy needs and provide spaces for people to meet, relax, share and be inspired.